Q: I've been hearing a lot about sunscreens lately and some potentially hearmful ingredients in them. Are Jack Black sunscreens safe?

 Glycolic Acid works as an exfoliating agent because of its high acidity but easy solubility.
 When placed on the skin as part of an exfoliating cream or gel, Glycolic Acid goes under the damaged upper layers of skin and destroys the 'glue' which holds dead skin to the surface.

 Glycolic Acid has a sloughing effect (removal of dead cells) on the skin.
 By accelerating the normal rate of sloughing it helps the regeneration of your skin by growing new cells faster.
-Jack Black’s Line Smoother Face Moisturizer contains 8% glycolic acid.
+This AHA can be found in Line Smoother 8% Glycolic Acid Treatment, Deep Dive® Glycolic Facial Cleanser, and Power Peel Multi-Acid Resurfacing Pads.

 Salicylic Acid is the only Beta Hydroxy Acid (BHA).